seObando19/seObando19/README.md

 # Hi, I'm Sebastian 👋
 ## 👨🏻‍💻 About Me
+I am a software developer, a lover of challenges and eager to learn and teach, I like to talk about fronted topics such as backend and data science.

+I consider myself an honest, responsible and funny person, my hobbies generally go from listening to a lot of music, playing ping pong and creating code ideas and talking about technology with a coffee.

 - 🔭 I’m Fullstack Software Developer
 - 🌱 I’m currently learning Javascript
 - 🎵 I like listen to music